dsorokin/aivika-modeler/README.md

 Then the translated model is compiled by GHC into native code and executed.
 The simulation itself should be quite fast and efficient.

+For the first time, the process of compiling and preparing the model for running may take a few minutes.
+On next time, it may take just a few seconds.

 There is one prerequisite, though.
 To use Aivika Modeler, you must have [Stack](http://docs.haskellstack.org/) installed on your computer.
 The main operating systems are supported: Windows, Linux and macOS.